Lionel Leong: Civil service

+Member, Council of Advisors, Boao Forum for Asia (BFA)

+During the Council Meeting of the Boao Forum for Asia (BFA) on November 30, 2021, several decisions were made to enhance the effectiveness and representation of the Forum.
+One of these decisions was to expand the number of institutional directors on the Council, including strategic partner enterprises.
+This expansion aims to incorporate a wider range of perspectives and expertise in shaping the Forum's agenda and initiatives.
+Additionally, the Council agreed to appoint several individuals as members of the Forum's Advisory Board, including former Slovenian President Türk, former Finnish Prime Minister Aho, former United Nations Under-Secretary-General Akhtar, and former Secretary for Economy and Finance of the Macao SAR Government Leong Vai Tac.
+The inclusion of these individuals is expected to bring diverse experiences and insights to contribute to the Forum's strategic direction and policy recommendations.

+Chairman, Macao Committee for Guangdong-Hong Kong-Macao Greater Bay Area Development, Boao Forum for Asia (BFA)

+The Macao Committee for Guangdong-Hong Kong-Macao Greater Bay Area Development of the Boao Forum for Asia was established on November 10, 2020.
+This committee operates within the Macao SAR and aims to contribute to the development and integration of the Greater Bay Area.
+Leong, former Secretary for Economy and Finance of the Macao SAR Government, was appointed as the Chairman of the committee.
+The Committee works closely with stakeholders from various sectors to facilitate collaboration, foster innovation, and drive sustainable development within the region.
+Its establishment marks a step towards realizing the potential of the Greater Bay Area and harnessing its economic, social, and cultural strengths.

 Secretary of Economy and Finance

 On 30 November 2014, Leong was appointed by the State Council of the People's Republic of China as the 4th Secretary of Economy and Finance for MSAR.
 He believes that his most important responsibilities are to facilitate stable economic development, maintain MSAR's stability in finance and forex, support the development of SMEs, ensure local employment and promote moderate economic diversification development of the MSAR.

 He had expressed that there will be promising prospects if MSAR continues to fully use well the policies from the Central Government, such as CEPA, Economic Cooperation between Guangdong and Macao, "One Centre One Platform" etc., and integrates the economic development of Macao into China's.

 MSAR Executive Council

 On 15 December 2004, he was appointed as the member of the 2nd Executive Council of MSAR.

 On 1 December 2009, he was re-appointed as the member of the 3rd Executive Council of MSAR together with 7 other individuals including Leong Heng Teng and Liao Zeyun.